wz2307/virtual-machine/README.md

     vagrant up

 This will go through the initialization procedure and start up the VM.
 If this is the first time you are booting up, it will create a new VM in VirtualBox according to instructions in the `Vagrantfile` file, and then install all the software according to the instructions in the `bootstrap.sh` file.
 This can take some time, so wait until all the installation steps are complete before proceeding.
+Also, **make sure that your computer stays connected to the internet during the entire process**.

 ![setup](images/setup01.png)